 Model answer – development required

-Since the manufacturer wants the steel frame of the bicycle to be durable and more beautiful, then powder coating is an appropriate surface treatment for this application as it can enhance both durability and surface appearance.
+Since the manufacturer wants the steel frame of the bicycle to be durable and more beautiful, then powder coating is an appropriate surface treatment for this application, as it can enhance both durability and surface appearance.
 Powder coating is used on metal products to make them last longer and look better.
 It is commonly used in manufacturing for these purposes.

 Why does this answer indicate the learner needs further development?

-This answer shows some understanding, recognising that powder coating can increase the durability and improve appearance.
-However, it is mainly descriptive as it states general benefits of powder coating without explaining how powder coating provides the benefits.
+This answer shows some understanding, recognising that powder coating can increase the durability and improve the appearance.
+However, it is mainly descriptive as it states the general benefits of powder coating without explaining how powder coating provides the benefits.

 AO2 question 17 – Core Content 6.6